Harsha-Kiran-Boyapati/dsa/src/main/java/lld/facebook/v1/Readme.md

 - feed

 ## Implementation Decisions
-* not making the code safe for concurrent access
+* not making the code safe for concurrency access
 - not caring about efficiency or scalablity